 Cost: No reservations needed

-One of Pike Place Market’s crowning jewels is this family-friendly brewery and taproom that offers up to 16 craft beers brewed on-site.
+One of Pike Place Market’s crowning jewels is this family-friendly brewery in Seattle and taproom that offers up to 16 craft beers brewed on-site.
 You can enjoy a good meal and drinks here while overlooking the downtown waterfront.

 I’ve been here about half a dozen times at this point because it’s so convenient to go to after a day of exploring downtown, and it’s easily one of the best views in Seattle.
 I recommend getting the sampler so you can try the different beers they offer.